-Just like TestSender, TestMandatorySender cannot tell your email system to "send us an email", so you will need to start TestMandatorySender by sending us an email.
+("TestSender") cannot tell your email system to "send us an email".
+If it could, think of the spam possibilities!
+So you will need to start by sending us an email.

 See below for where to send the email and how to put your unique passcode on it.